 Scorecards shall be posted to the Hon.
 Competition Secretary to ensue legibility.
 Cards not received within 96 hours of the match being played will incur a 3-point penalty.

 In the case of re-arranged matches, the same time frame for notification of results is to apply.

-Result cards can be scanned and e-mailed.
 The correct postage for timely delivery is the responsibility of the relevant team Captain.
 Team Captains shall be responsible for their Teams signed legible scorecards.
 If a players name is unreadable then 1 point will be deducted from that team’s points.

 A] Every club playing under the jurisdiction of the Brighton, Hove and District League must register its players with the League's Competition Secretary by 30th April annually.
 In the case of a player joining a club after this date his name, together with the date on which he joined and details of any previous club, must be submitted to the Competition Secretary by email at least 24 hours before a match in which he is selected to play.
 Confirmation of his registration will then be issued in writing to the Club by the Competition Secretary.

 All bowlers playing in either League or Bill Hawkins cup matches must be “bone fide” members of the one club for which they are registered to play.